Bernie LaBarge: 1980s

-So, he decided to get off the road in 1981, watching how a mega-successful band like Steely Dan had chosen to retire from live performances to become a studio-only band, so he looked to do more studio work for himself.
-He wrote “Dream Away,” produced by Lanois, and it was originally released as a single in 1981.
-Bernie continued to write for himself and others, finally landing a contract with Sony Records to record Barging In.
-That record earned him that Canadian Juno Award nomination in 1984 for Most Promising Male Vocalist.
-He admits he was shocked, having “no concept that he was even nominated for a Juno Award.”
+He stopped touring in 1981, watching how Steely Dan had chosen to retire from live performances to become a studio-only band.
+He wrote "Dream Away," produced by Lanois, and it was originally released as a single in 1981.
+Bernie continued to write for himself and others, landing a contract with Sony Records to record Barging In.
+The record earned him that Canadian Juno Award nomination in 1984 for Most Promising Male Vocalist.